shadee22/ai_bi/backend/API_DOCS.md

 ## Overview

 The CSV Analysis API is a FastAPI-based service that allows users to upload CSV files and perform AI-powered analysis using LangChain and OpenAI.
-The API provides endpoints for file management and intelligent data analysis.
+The API provides endpoints for file management, intelligent data analysis, and structured insights generation.

 **Base URL**: `http://localhost:8000`
 **API Version**: `v1`